Garcia HR, 2-run 2B leads Rays to 6-5 win over Red Sox

 Morton resisted giving Cash the ball, but the manager just shook his head, said a few words and patted his pitcher on the back.
 At least Morton didn’t go full Trevor Bauer; the Cleveland pitcher turned and hurled the ball over the center field fence when he was pulled from a game on Sunday.

-In all, Morton was charged with four runs on seven hits and two walks, striking out two in 4 2/3 innings.
+Morton was charged with four runs on seven hits and two walks, striking out two in 4 2/3 innings.
+He said he couldn’t remember the conversation; if he was angry about failing to earn the victory, he didn’t show it after the game.

 Price allowed four runs on nine hits and two walks, fanning nine in 4 1/3 innings.
+He had a 3-1 lead before giving up three runs in the top of the fifth.

+“That’s tough,” he said.
+“When the guys go out there against a really good pitcher, a guy that’s leading our league in ERA, and they give me that lead, to give that lead up right back, right after, that’s tough.”

+His next start is scheduled to come against the Yankees in the series finale on Sunday.

 STATS